Copycat Panera Orange Scones

 Freeze and Bake Scones

 FREEZE: Make scones as directed and slice into triangles.
-Place triangles on baking sheet lined with parchment paper.
+Place triangles on a baking sheet lined with parchment paper.
 Place flat in freezer until frozen solid.
-Put frozen scones in freezer safe zip top bags and label.
+Put frozen scones in freezer-safe zip-top bags and label.

 FROM FREEZER TO BAKING: Transfer frozen scones to a baking sheet lined with parchment paper.
 Preheat oven (the scones will thaw a bit while the oven heats.
-Bake the scones as long as the recipe calls for, adding a couple of minutes or so to the time to account for the scones being partially frozen.
+Bake the scones for the time specified in the recipe, adding a couple of minutes to account for the scones being partially frozen.
 Add orange glaze as instructed.

 How long can unbaked scones be frozen?

-Keep unbaked scones in the freezer no longer then a month.
-After that, the integrity of the scones are compromised.
-The rise and moisture is not the same.
+Keep unbaked scones in the freezer no longer than a month.
+After that, the scones’ integrity is compromised.
+The rise and moisture are not the same.

 How to Slice Scones